spirosbond/DepressionGame/README.md

 The Web interface is developed using Grails 3, and is visualizing the replies of the executable as well as the bytes that got corrupted.
 After the executable cannot finish its execution successfully it allows you to restart the process all over again.

-In addition, all iterrations are stored in a database in case future retrieval is required.
+In addition, all iterations are stored in a database in case future retrieval is required.

 Every time a new session is initiated a new folder with the session ID is created under `/src/main/webapp/core/sessions`.
 For example: